qemqemqem/aider/README.md

 This enhanced fork includes all the original aider functionality plus two new commands:

-- `/focus`: Helps you concentrate on specific parts of your codebase during a session
+- `/focus`: Helps you concentrate on specific parts of your codebase during a session by automatically removing files that the LLM determines are not relevant to the focused file, streamlining your workflow
-- `/document`: Automatically generates or improves documentation for your code
+- `/document`: Similar to the `/code` command but instructs the LLM to specifically focus on documentation tasks rather than code changes

 ## Getting Started